Bunk/blog/static/resume/resume.md

 :   *Lead Full Stack Engineer*

+    -   Served as interim manager for 6 months on the Authentication squad.
     -   Led 3 individual teams of \~6 engineers each as domain &
         engineering expert, coding mentor, and force multiplier.
     -   Established & sponsored the first two yearly all-company